 - Giving your child money so they don't steal

 - Not expressing how you feel to avoid someone becoming upset or leaving

-- Buying food when they're is hungry rather than giving them money that can be spent on alcohol
+- Providing their needs rather than giving them money they can spend on alcohol

 - Continuing to follow plans even if your child does not participate

 - Taking back autonomy by prioritizing your needs